valveteam/documentation/submodules/flow_control_module.md

       - Easy to create/find (e.g. spring-loaded) systems that are closed when there is no power input and are thus fail-safe.

     Disadvantages:
-      - Need to account for accumulation of fluid at the valve input.
+      - Need to account for possible accumulation of fluid at the valve input.
       - Need fluid flow.
       - No direct control over instantaneous fluid velocity/flow rate.

     This method lends itself better to purely mechanical solutions compared to active control.
 For example, a block of material could expand when heated (suggesting the presence of sunlight) and then block flow rate through a bypass pipe (thus perhaps increasing the flow rate through another pipe).
 However, at this stage of the design, an electrical approach had already been chosen.

 #### **So why use a valve?**
-The high power draw associated with active control led the team to choose a passive option for flow control.
 Given that it is very easy to create a fluid flow by holding fluid in an elevated reservoir and that fail-safe solenoid valves are readily available, it was decided that this form of flow control would be appropriate for this project.

 #### **Powering the valve**
 Common microcontrollers are very limited in the currents that they are able to supply through their GPIO (general purpose input-output) pins.
 For example, the Arduino Uno has a maximum D.C. current of 20 mA per I/O (input/output) pin corresponding to a maximum power of 0.1 W (at 5V) ([Technical Specs Here](https://store.arduino.cc/usa/arduino-uno-rev3)).
 Typical valves have power draws *at least* an order of magnitude greater than this and thus additional circuitry is required to allow the microcontroller to interface with components which require much high currents.

 A simple way of performing this interfacing is to use a [*H-Bridge*](https://en.wikipedia.org/wiki/H_bridge) which is commonly used for bi-directional control of motors.
 These components are available as a standard package (the `L298P` is common) and these packages provide additional advantages over using a transistor current amplifier such as overtemperature protection.
+These packages are very often used with common hobby microcontrollers (e.g. Arduinos) and this is one of the reasons we chosen them.

 #### **Interfacing with other modules**
-The valve must be controlled using the control submodule ([*documentation here*](www.google.co.uk/)).
+The valve must be controlled using the control submodule ([*documentation here*](https://valveteam.github.io/control.html)).
 H-Bridges require digital inputs in order to control their outputs; that's to say, if the voltage is above a certain threshold (dependent on the specific H-Bridge used), it is considered to be on.
 Thus GPIO pins from this module can be connected directly to the input pins of any H-Bridge input (especially because distances between these modules are unlikely to be particularly large).
-Note that some H-Bridges require an logic voltage input (typically around 5V, used to power logic circuits) and this can come directly from the control module whilst the high voltage supply is provided using a seperate, high voltage rail.
+Note that some H-Bridges require a logic voltage input (typically around 5V, used to power logic circuits) and this can come directly from the control module whilst the high voltage supply is provided using a separate, high voltage rail.

 ### Design Summary
-In summar, the key aspects of the system designed are:
+In summary, the key aspects of the system designed are:
-1. The flow will be moduled using a solenoid valve.
+1. The flow will be modulated using a solenoid valve.
 2. A H-Bridge will allow the control module to interface with the flow-control module.

 ## Our Implementation